mcartagenah/jupyter_tf_nvidia_gpu_docker/README.md

-# jupyter_tf_nvidia_gpu_docker
-Docker image with jupyter, tensorflow and nvidia gpu support in windows with wsl2

 This repository assumes you have **WSL2** and **Docker** installed, and that your computer has a working Nvidia GPU with all its drivers.

 To build and run in Docker, from terminal inside WSL2: